-Grades of 'D' or 'F' made up at Grace Brethren are averaged into the cumulative GPA.
+Grades earned in remediation at Grace Brethren or an approved outside institution will be averaged into the cumulative GPA.
 For eligibility consideration, the full grade (not the average) will be considered when calculating the GPA.

-5. Final Examinations
+4. Final Examinations

 Comprehensive finals are given at the end of each semester.
 The final may be worth no less than 10% and no more than 20% of the student's overall grade.
-A special exam schedule for final examinations will be published near the end of each semester on RenWeb and in the front office.
+A special exam schedule for final examinations will be published near the end of each semester through the Lancer Beat and posted in the Front Office.
 Seniors and 8th grade students take second semester finals early.